Southall station will benefit from major improvements as part of the plans to introduce the Elizabeth line.

-SERVICES FROM SOUTHALL
+ELIZABETH LINE SERVICES FROM SOUTHALL

 Transport for London has now taken over responsibility for the stopping service between Paddington and Heathrow.

-From December 2019, when the full route opens, up to ten Elizabeth line services an hour in each direction will serve Southall, making it quicker and easier to get to destinations across London, South Bucks and Berkshire.
+When the full route opens, up to ten Elizabeth line services an hour in each direction will serve Southall, making it quicker and easier to get to destinations across London, South Bucks and Berkshire.